iotaledger/tips/text/0015-binary-to-ternary-encoding/0015-binary-to-ternary-encoding.md

  - the conversion used as part of the [Kerl](https://github.com/iotaledger/kerl/blob/master/IOTA-Kerl-spec.md) hash function encoding chunks of 48 bytes as 242 trits,
  - or by encoding each bit as one trit with the corresponding value.

-Each conversion method has different advantages and disadvantages.
-However, since the `t5b1` encoding is well-defined and has been used in [IRI](https://github.com/iotaledger/iri) for both network communications and storage layers for a long time, choosing the direct counterpart for the opposite conversion represents the most logical solution providing a nice balance between performance and memory-efficiency.

-# Open questions

-The current client libraries do not offer any functionality to convert bytes into trits.
-The closest offered functionality is the ASCII to trit conversion, which is used for human-readable messages in transactions:
+The current client libraries do not provide any functionality to convert an arbitrary amount of bytes into trits.
+The closest available functionality is the ASCII to trit conversion, which is used for human-readable messages in transactions:
 ```
 T ← []
 foreach char c in S: